 Psychologists with provisional registration receive Board approved supervision to meet general registration requirements (4+2, 5+1 internship pathways).

 If you’re in your final year of study and would like to find out more about working with us, please email email@example.com.

 School health nurses

-There are no specific requirements.
-Useful qualifications and experience include paediatrics, child health, youth health, community health, mental health, and midwifery.
+While there are no specific requirements, useful qualifications and experience include paediatrics, child health, youth health, community health, mental health, and midwifery.
 You will be provided with a structured orientation and induction program and ongoing support and supervision to transition to your new role.

 Versatility and the ability to function independently will be key to success in the role which is very different from hospital-based and other clinically focussed roles.